javipalanca/simfleet/docs/advanced-config.rst

     In order to do so, the FleetManager has a registration protocol by which Taxi agents subscribe to the Fleet Manager that represents their fleet.
 This is automatically done when a Taxi agent is started.

-    In the context of SimFleet, a "transport service" involves, once a particular TaxiCustomer and Taxi agents have reached an agreement, the movement of the Taxi agent from its current position to the TaxiCustomer's position in order to pick the Customer up, and then the transportation of the TaxiCustomer agent to its destination.
+In the context of SimFleet, a "transport service" involves the following steps:

+    #.
+The Taxi moves from its current position to the TaxiCustomer's location to pick them up.
+    #.
+The Taxi transports the TaxiCustomer to their destination.

 The Config file
 ---------------